 [text_ad]

-In their 2023 Environmental Report, Google alone disclosed that their water consumption in 2022 was 5.6 billion gallons, up 20% from 2021.
+In their 2024 Environmental Report, Google alone disclosed that their water consumption in 2023 was 6.4 billion gallons, up from 5.6 billion gallons the year before.

 The water consumption in question is owed largely to the proliferation of large (hyperscale) data centers, which consume huge quantities of water for cooling and humidity management, to say nothing of water consumed by chipmakers in the production of those data center chips.
 (Global chipmaker water consumption is estimated to rival that of the city of Hong Kong and its 7.5 million residents.)

-The usage is ubiquitous amongst large tech companies, with Amazon (for their web arm, AWS), Meta Platforms and Apple also using billions of gallons annually.
+Water use (and thus its role in AI Infrastructure) is ubiquitous amongst large tech companies, with Amazon (for their web arm, AWS), Meta Platforms and Apple also using billions of gallons annually.

 Now, to give the (thirsty) devils their due, four of the five companies listed above (excluding Apple) have committed to becoming either water-neutral or water-positive (returning more water to the ground than they consume) by 2030.